slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 Vocab size = 1843 unique words

 ```
-Out of a total of 6453 words, 1843 unique words were found.
+Out of a total of 6453 words, 1843 unique words are found.

 ## Pad the documents